 2. Start creating content

-This is the most important part when it comes to figuring out how to sell digital art.
+Creating content is the most important part when it comes to figuring out how to sell digital art.
 I’d assume that you’ve got a large portfolio of digital artwork already, so put all that stuff aside for a moment and just focus on creating blog posts that describes your work.

 Don’t worry about picking the right theme for your blog at first.
 Heck – don’t even worry about the logo.
 That kind of stuff isn’t important in the beginning.
 You need to be creating content instead!